-The marble slab in the centre of the room is like a sacrificial altar.
-We, the ceremonial lambs, splayed across its edges ready to be slaughtered with loofahs and bubbles at the hands of ogre-like women…
+The marble slab in the centre of the room at the Turkish Hammam is like a sacrificial altar.
+We, the ceremonial lambs, splayed across its edges ready to be slaughtered with loofahs and bubbles at the hands of burly women.

 It started off with a crooked smile, a talk of price and being ushered into one of the small changing rooms with nothing more than a plastic bowl, a small soap and a cloth to wrap our naked bodies in.
-My friend and fellow blogger, Kasha, decided to find a Turkish Hamam on the Asia side of Istanbul – one that was more ancient, local and without the tourist price tag normally granted to those in Sultanahmet.
+My friend and I decided to find a Turkish Hamam on the Asia side of Istanbul – one that was more ancient, local and without the tourist price tag normally granted to those in Sultanahmet on the western side.

 We scuttled out still wearing our underwear beneath our new attire, not knowing how long we could relish this opportunity of rebelliousness before being told to strip off later.

-The circular room, adorned with individual changing hubs with a sporadic scattering of topless ladies casually waiting outside of them, resembled something similar to a dingy brothel mixed with the atmosphere of an amphitheater basement - we, the Gladiators, waiting to be fed to the tigers after crossing the corridor ahead.
+The circular room, adorned with individual changing hubs with a sporadic scattering of topless ladies casually waiting outside of them, resembled something similar to the dingy atmosphere of an amphitheatre basement.
+In this Turkish sauna we, the Gladiators, were waiting to be fed to the tigers after crossing the corridor ahead.

 Entering the bathing arena, we waited and pondered our choices.
 We stared.
-We followed the actions of other semi naked women each choosing a foot-level sink, filling it with water and washing with the soap.
-Then we reveled in using the sauna, because that was the only familiar thing.
+We followed the actions of other semi-naked women each choosing a foot-level sink, filling it with water and washing with the soap.
+Then we revelled in using the sauna because that was the only familiar thing.

-First a Mediterranean skinned Princess Fiona from Shrek.
-Next up, someone’s grandma.
+From the corridor, there first emerged a Mediterranean skinned stocky warrior woman.
+Next up, was someone’s grandma.
 Finally, a woman I just wouldn’t want to mess with.
 Within seconds of elimination, we were spared the caressing embrace of grandma.

-At this point of the experience you have no idea what’s going on, instead leaving your fate in the hands of half-naked, over-bearing, middle-aged Turkish women whose job it is to batter you into a smooth pulp.
+At this point of the experience, you have no idea what’s going on, instead of leaving your fate in the hands of half-naked, over-bearing, middle-aged Turkish women whose job it is to batter you into a smooth pulp.

 You, the unwitting tourist, have no idea when it’s going to end.

 I look up to the domed ceiling, perforated by hexagonal holes that let in glowing strands of sunlight into what is actually a very beautiful room.
-It’s important to note at this point that architectural appreciation will save you from unwillingly recreating those sumo wresting head and belly interaction scenes.
-Or feeling awkward for accidently looking at sacks of rotund melons.
+It’s important to note at this point that architectural appreciation will save you from unwillingly recreating those sumo wrestling head and belly interaction scenes.
+Or feeling awkward for accidentally looking at sacks of rotund melons.

 Before she delivered the final blow.

-A gruff “FINISHED”, delivered with a bowl of water thrown ungraciously over my head, signalled my shove off the sacrificial altar of self-induced violation ready for the next willing victim.
+A gruff: “FINISHED”, delivered with a bowl of water thrown ungraciously over my head, signalled my shove off the sacrificial altar of self-induced violation which was now ready for the next willing victim.

 Where: Uskudar Cinili Turkish Bath Hamam